ethereum/go-ethereum/docs/_getting-started/index.md

 ```
 ## Step 2:  Start Clef

 To start clef, open a new terminal and run the command below.
-Keeping clef running is required for the other steps to work.
+Keeping clef running is required for the other steps because it signs transactions.

 ```shell
 clef --keystore geth-tutorial/keystore --configdir geth-tutorial/clef --chainid 5